 We are researching housing typologies to generate solutions to the housing crisis.

 We are conducting research into affordable, “missing middle” housing typologies and identifying opportunities to develop and intensify underutilized neighbourhoods.
-For example, our “Un-Avenues” research identifies opportunities for intensification on Toronto’s north-south, transit-connected avenues.
+For example, our Un-Avenues research identifies opportunities for intensification on Toronto’s north-south, transit-connected avenues.
+Our Garden Courtyard Apartments serve as a flexible model for intensifying and revitalizing neighbourhoods.